Battle of Pákozd: Background

 Until early August Jelačić did not seriously consider launching an attack against Hungary.
 He deployed only a few battalions at the border and occupied Varasd early June.
 Most of the 1st and 2nd battalions of the border guard regiments were in Italy and serious officer and armament shortages appeared in the rest of the battalions.
 In July Jelačić went on a tour of Slavonia and the Szerémség and won over the border guard regiments one after the other.
-Between August 8 and 10, afte. his return to Croatia, his troops occupied Virovitica County (Verőce) and then Szerém county in mid-August.
+Between August 8 and 10, after his return to Croatia, his troops occupied Virovitica County (Verőce) and then Szerém county in mid-August.
 According to the recollections of one of his generals, by then, Jelačić had decided to be the first to attack, before the Hungarians would.
-On August 9 Jelačić sent to Major-General Roth, commander of the Bród Border Guard Regiment, orders relating both to Roth’s border guard regiments and to details of preparations for a general attack.
+On August 9 Jelačić sent to Major-General Roth, commander of the Bród Border Guard Regiment, orders relating both to Roth's border guard regiments and to details of preparations for a general attack.
 Between August 17 and 20 the Ban visited all the borderlands under his command and prompted 28,576 people to rise against the Hungarians.
 General Neustadter was sent to Slavonia to make preparations there.
-In the second half of August the Slavonian- Szerémség border guard regiments formally declared that they intended to follow Jelačić’s commands.9 On August 21 Jelačić instructed Roth and his troops to push forward to the Dráva River and to occupy Eszék.
+In the second half of August the Slavonian– Szerémség border guard regiments formally declared that they intended to follow Jelačić's commands.9 On August 21 Jelačić instructed Roth and his troops to push forward to the Dráva River and to occupy Eszék.